Written on Christmas Day, 2016.

 I know this may seem shocking, but perhaps, if you are still reading this, you have a caged beast within you as well.

-Don’t get me wrong, I do love my family and I stay in contact with them, but it doesn’t change the fact that I emerged from my nice, suburban childhood with PTSD because of what I experienced.
+Don’t get me wrong, I do love my family and I stay in contact with them, but it doesn’t change the fact that I emerged from my nice, suburban childhood with complex PTSD because of what I experienced.
 And those internalized traumatic energies stay locked in the brain and body until we find them and allow them to do what they want to do.

 To read about how to develop this way of transforming the stored-up internalized energies that cause us pain and suffering, check out this article I wrote a while back… sethlyon.com/this-is-when-its-ok-to-annihilate-somebody/